alpas/alpasdev/src/main/resources/docs/http-response.md

 - `fun back(status: Int = 302, headers: Map<String, String> = emptyMap(), default: String = "/")`

 Redirects a call to the previous location.
 The previous location is determined by first looking at the referral header in the request.
 If it is null then it looks the value of a previous url from the session.
 Alpas automatically saves this location in the current user session for every request.
-If both of these values don't exist, then it will redirect to the given *default* location.
+If both of these values are absent, then it will redirect to the given *default* location.

-This method is pretty handy for sending a user back to a form if the form input is invalid.
-In fact, this is what Alpas exactly does for validation errors.
+> /tip/ <span>This method is very handy for sending a user back to a form if the form input
+>is invalid.
+In fact, this is exactly what Alpas does to redirect a user back to the
+>previous page if a form fails the [validation checks](/docs/validation).</span>

-- `fun intended(default: String = "/", status: Int = 302, headers: Map<String, String> = emptyMap())`
+- `fun intended(default: String = "/", status: Int, headers: Map<String, String>)`

-Redirects a call to the location that the user initially intended to go to.
+Redirects a call to the location that a user initially intended to go to.
 Let's say a user is trying to access a page that requires the user to be authenticated.
-In this case, we'd normally take the user to a login page so that she could be authenticated.
-After she successfully login, we would want to take her to the page she originally intended.
+In this case, if user isn't authenticated, we would normally take them first to a login page so that they could be authenticated.
+After they successfully login, we would want to take them to the page they originally intended.
 In this case you'd want to use `intended()` method.

-- `fun toRouteNamed(name: String, params: Map<String, Any> = emptyMap(), status: Int = 302, headers: Map<String, String> = emptyMap())`
+- `fun toRouteNamed(name: String, params: Map<String, Any>, status: Int, headers: Map<String, String>)`

 Redirects a call to a route that matches the given **name**. **params** is a map of parameters for that route.